fe-data/fe-tracking/docs/usage/track-information.rst

 "Checkpoints" screen
   This screen shows an overview when checkpoints have been passed and when this information has been uploaded to the event organisation's server.

+  It can happen that due to a bad network connection, the upload to the event organisation's server did not take place.
+  Or, for example, because there is no network connection at all and mobile data and WiFi are switched off.
+  All passages of checkpoints must be uploaded to the event organisation's server, otherwise the finish/exit qrcode cannot be displayed.
+  If the Internet connection is restored, the :fa:`cloud-upload fa-fw fa-lg text-primary` button can be pressed to perform the upload manually.

 "Qrcode" screen
   This qrcode can be shown, for example, if the organisation does not use "automatic" checkpoints on the route, but instead performs the scans manually.